-ADCRL0 is an 8-bit register that holds the result of A/D conversion.
+ADCRL0 is a 16-bit register that holds the result of A/D conversion.
+The lower 6 bits are fixed to 0.
 Each time A/D conversion ends, the conversion result in the successive approximation register is loaded into ADCRL0.
 The results are stored in ADCRL0 from the highest bit.